 This course is designed as a service-learning course that links academic study to community service in a manner such that each reinforces the other.
 By having students devise and implement a service project, the course increases skills in developing strategies and methodologies aimed at problem solving and community development.
 The course will improve understanding of how communities function, what problems they face, and the need for individual commitment in dealing with urban issues.
 It is also meant to increase awareness of civic responsibility and promote civic engagement.
 Open only to School of Urban Studies majors.
 Prior to registration you are required to complete a contract that outlines learning objectives and academic requirements.

 Select a topic.
 Determine what you want to read, research and write about.
 For internships, consider the type of setting in which you want to work.

 Choose the appropriate type of independent study from the list above.

-Consider which member of the Urban Studies faculty teaches courses in the area you are interested in pursuing.
+Consider which member of the School of Urban Studies faculty teaches courses in the area you are interested in pursuing.
 It greatly helps to have taken a course from that faculty member and have familiarity with the subject matter.
 Please note that part-time faculty are under no obligation to work with students on independent studies.